TheMicronauts/TORAIZ-AS-1-Help/README.md

 As we’ve just seen, all parameters of this synth can be automated via MIDI using NRPNs (right half of the first table), and a good number of them can also be automated using single CCs (left half of the first table).

 Now, a single CC is quicker to visualise and edit than its NRPN equivalent (which uses a group of four consecutive CCs).
-Moreover, the CC#s constituting a specific NRPN can conflict on the MIDI stream with the same CC#s used by other NRPNs, preventing the synth from recalling the intended sound.
+Moreover, CC#s constituting a specific NRPN can conflict on the MIDI stream with the same CC#s used by other NRPNs, preventing the synth from recalling the intended sound.

 Fortunately, when the parameter can be controlled by both methods, it is possible, if needed, to convert NRPNs into single CCs in the MIDI sequence.